Ruman-Hossain/git-quick-ref/README.md

 	git log

+To view the differences introduced in each commit, we can run git log with the parameter called patch.
+We can also pass the number of patch we want to view-

+	git log -p -2

+Another usefull parameter with git log is the --stat  parameter.
+It displayes the commit logs with a summary of how many lines were changes, how many lines inserted and how many lines removed.

+	git log --stat

 ### 7. View Details of a Commit

 	#in commit list by git log command there is a long value called the commit hash.